 To find out, I've shot some photos at the highest ISO settings on the a7r iii.
 I recognize these aren't necessarily the most compelling visual images, but what I was trying to do was to test and then share some real-world examples in case others were similarly curious.

 These were shot in RAW and only minimally processed in Lightroom (with noise reduction zeroed out).
 You can click on each image to open a full-size version if you'd like a closer look.

 The high-ISO performance of the a7r iii is pretty remarkable.
 Yes, there are tradeoffs.
-You lose some dynamic range, color fidelity, and there’s definite grain and loss of details that’s especially noticeable when you view at 100%.
-Even with RAW, you can’t recover much from the shadows or highlights.
+You lose some dynamic range, color fidelity, and there is definitely more noise and loss of details, all of which is especially noticeable when you view at 100%.
+Even with RAW, you can't recover much from the shadows or highlights.
 But the costs are remarkably light compared to state-of-the-art sensors of even a few years ago.
-It wasn’t long ago that you were happy if you got usable images out of ISO 3200.
+It wasn't long ago that you were happy if you got usable images out of ISO 3200.
 That we can now come to expect usable images at ISOs in the six digits is pretty extraordinary.
-Even if you wouldn’t necessarily want to be using these high-number ISOs in everyday shooting, it’s sure nice to know that you have the headroom if you need it and that the resulting images will be useable for many situations.
+Even if you wouldn't necessarily want to be using these high-number ISOs in everyday shooting, it's sure nice to know that you have the headroom if you need it and that the resulting images will be usable for many situations.